MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ### Process the return value

-ADAL.js parses the result from AAD by calling `AuthenticationContext.handleWindowCallback(hash)` in the sign in callback page.
+ADAL.js parses the result from AAD by calling `AuthenticationContext.handleWindowCallback(hash)` in the sign-in callback page.

 Check that you have a valid user and call `microsoftTeams.authentication.notifySuccess()` or `microsoftTeams.authentication.notifyFailure()` to report the status to your main tab content page.